 What is a Registered Agent and where do I find one?

 Many articles of organization require you to designate a registered agent.
-This is the person who will accept “service of process” and other official communications (tax and legal documents) on behalf of the LLC.
+This is the person who will accept “service of process” and other official communications on behalf of the LLC.
+You can act as your own registered agent, but there may be some situations where you shouldn't.
+The article, “Three Situations When Having a Professional Registered Agent Makes Sense” suggests a professional if:

 Member managed or manager managed?